 Regular visits are key to a healthy smile, so start with the details that work best with your lifestyle and dental care needs.
 Some things to consider include:

-Is the office easy to get to from your home or job?
+Is the office easy to get to?
 Is parking easily available?
 If you take public transportation or taxis, is it easy to catch a taxi or bus to and from this location?

 Do they have convenient office hours?
 (Many dentists in Ecuador work occasional evening and Saturday hours - just ask!)